By Parul Singh Last Updated:

 In fact, it was Suraiya’s mother who arranged the last meeting between the couple.
-But Dev Anand was little apprehensive and suspected the meeting to be a trap but he still went ahead to meet his lady love.
+But Dev Anand was a little apprehensive and suspected the meeting to be a trap but he still went ahead to meet his lady love.
 One of his police officer friends, Tara Chand, decided to accompany him with a pistol and few torches in his pocket.
 He gave one torch to the actor to flash towards him in case he sensed any danger.
-The actor finally reached the terrace of Suraiya’s six-storey building where they met, hugged, cried and ended their four years long relationship and decided never to meet again.
+The actor finally reached the terrace of Suraiya’s six-storey building where they met, hugged, cried and ended their four years-long relationship and decided never to meet again.

 It was on the advice of his elder brother Chetan Anand that the actor decided to end his relationship with the actress and concentrate on his film career.
 Dev Anand confessed: